Skip to content

 Part IV

 The doors did not simply slam shut.
-They locked, not via traditional means, but held fast by something older and otherworldly.
-The members of the teams tried the doorknobs, the latches, and the deadbolts, but no matter what they did, the doors didn’t budge.
+They locked, not via traditional means, but held fast by something ancient and otherworldly.
+The members of the team tried the doorknobs, the latches, and the deadbolts, but no matter what they did, the doors didn’t budge.

 The walls around them trembled, carrying a low vibration through the air, a sound too deep for the human ear to fully register, but one that August felt in his core.

 At the end of the hallway, the entity still loomed in the attic doorway.
-Its form rippled chaotically, shifting unnaturally, but the eyes remained the same.
+Its form rippled chaotically, but the eyes remained the same.

 Leslie’s eyes.